RetroDECK/ES-DE/THEMES-DEV.md

     - If enabled, a short fade-in animation will be applied when scrolling through games in the gamelist view.
 This animation is only applied to images and not to actual videos, so if no image metadata has been defined then this property has no effect.
 For this to work correctly the `delay` property also needs to be set.
     - Default is `false`
 * `brightness` - type: FLOAT
     - Controls the relative level of brightness.
 This affects both the static image and the video stream.
-This is intended primarily for fine adjustments, for example if a color shift has been applied which may have lowered the overall brightness of the image.
+This is intended primarily for fine adjustments, for example if a color shift has been applied which may have lowered the overall brightness of the image/video.
     - Minimum value is `-2` and maximum value is `2`
     - Default is `0` (no brightness adjustments applied)
 * `opacity` - type: FLOAT